Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

         q.enqueueTask(kernel, &wordWait, &krnlDone);
         krnlWait.push_back(krnlDone);

       d.
 Kernel arguments are set, input buffer is transferred from host to FPGA, kernel is enqueued and the output is read from FPGA           to host for processing the multiple iterations.

-       // Now start processing the documents in chunks
-        // The FPGA kernel computes the in-hash flags for each word in the sub-buffer for (int i=0; i<num_iter; i++)
+       // Set Kernel arguments.
+Read, Enqueue Kernel and Write for each iteration for (int i=0; i<num_iter; i++)
         {
                 cl::Event buffDone, krnlDone, flagDone;